 A sore throat is the general name for 2 common conditions:

-- Pharyngitis—swelling and inflammation of the pharynx (the back of the throat, including the back of the tongue)
+- Pharyngitis—swelling and inflammation of the back of the throat, including the back of the tongue

-- Tonsillopharyngitis—swelling and inflammation of the pharynx and the tonsils (soft tissue that makes up part of the throat's immune defenses)
+- Tonsillopharyngitis—swelling and inflammation of the throat behind the mouth and nose and the tonsils

 Many things can cause a sore throat such as:

-- Viral infections such as theflu, herpangina, and the common cold
+- Viral infections such as the flu, mononucleosis, and the common cold

 - Bacterial infections such as strep throat